-- When there is no cross-protocol interaction, Qumulo operates precisely to protocol specifications. - When conflicts between protocols arise, cross-protocol permissions minimize the likelihood of application incompatibilities. - Enabling cross-protocol permissions won't change rights on existing files in a filesystem.
+- When there is no cross-protocol interaction, Qumulo operates precisely to protocol specifications. - When conflicts between protocols arise, cross-protocol permissions minimize the likelihood of application incompatibilities. - Enabling cross-protocol permissions won't change rights on existing files in a file system.
 Changes may only happen if files are modified while the mode is enabled.

-The Qumulo File System can scale to billions of files while preserving high efficiency, resiliency to component failure and high performance.
+The Qumulo file data platform can scale to billions of files while preserving high efficiency, resiliency to component failure, and high performance.

-Customers can diagnose workflows, identify misbehaving applications, manage capacity consumption and plan for the future using real time data on performance and capacity utilization, even in billion file and petabyte-scale file systems.
+Customers can diagnose workflows, identify misbehaving applications, manage capacity consumption and plan for the future using real-time data on performance and capacity utilization, even in billion file and petabyte-scale file data platforms.

-Creators and builders can collaborate across the data lifecycle, using standard tools for end-user clients and HPC compute, from the same Qumulo namespace by virtue of cross-protocol permissions.
+Creators can collaborate across the data lifecycle, using standard tools for end-user clients and HPC compute, from the same Qumulo namespace by virtue of cross-protocol permissions.